-Coping with the passing of a loved one can be very difficult at the best of times but you can make things a little easier for those that you are leaving behind by putting all of your affairs in order beforehand.
-With our help, you can make sure that your children and other relatives do not have to worry about sorting out your finances or legal affairs when you eventually pass.
+You may be thinking why do you need a Will?.
+Coping with the death of a loved one can be very difficult at the best of times.
+However you can make things easier for those that you are leaving behind by putting your affairs in order beforehand.
+With our help, you can ensure your loved ones don’t have to worry about sorting out your finances or legal affairs when the worst happens.

-Everyone should have a will, but it is even more important if you marry, have children, you own property or have savings, investments, insurance policies or you own a business.
+Everyone should have a will, but it’s even more important if you are married, have children, own property, have investments or own a business.

-If you don’t write a will, everything you own (your estate) will be shared out in a standard way defined by the law – which isn’t always the way you might want.
+Without a Will, everything you own will be shared out in a standard way defined by the law.
+And this isn’t always the way you might want.

-A will can help reduce the amount of Inheritance Tax that might be payable on the value of the property and money you leave behind.
+Furthermore, a Will can help reduce the amount of Inheritance Tax payable on the value of the assets you leave behind.

-Writing a will is especially important if you have children or other family who depend on you financially, or if you want to leave something to people outside your immediate family.
+Writing a will is especially important if you have children or other family who depend on you financially.
+It also helps if you want to leave something to people outside your immediate family.

-I am separated – Unless you update your Will, your ex-partner could stand to inherit the bulk of your estate I’ve been ill or had an accident – Make sure the people who know you can look after your affairs
+Separated – Unless you update your Will, your ex-partner could stand to inherit the bulk of your estate I’ve been ill or had an accident.
+Make sure the people who know you can look after your affairs

 To find out more and to arrange your Will, speak to us today